Kachiamo/Swift_Minters/README.md

 - **Pinata Cloud**: It is a decentralized cloud storage platform that utilizes the InterPlanetary File System (IPFS) to store and distributed data.
 - **MetaMask**: It allows users to store and swap cryptocurrencies, interact with the Ethereum blockchain ecosystem, and host a growing array of decentralized application (dApp).
 - **Ethereum Blockchain**: Used for tokenizing NFTs and recording ownership and transaction history.
+- **Alchemy IPFS**: Decentralized storage for NFT metadata and images.

    ![Alt Text](https://github.com/Kachiamo/Swifty_Minters/blob/main/others/Art-Work/image.png)